Cook Islands Trust vs. Singapore Trust

 The Cook Islands does not recognize any foreign court judgment.
 A creditor who wins a $10 million verdict in a U.S. court cannot register or enforce that judgment in the Cook Islands.
 The creditor must hire local counsel, file a new claim in the Cook Islands High Court, post a bond, and prove the case under Cook Islands evidentiary standards.
 No creditor has successfully recovered trust assets through Cook Islands court proceedings in more than 35 years of contested litigation.

 Singapore takes the opposite approach.
 Its courts recognize and enforce foreign judgments through common law, the Reciprocal Enforcement of Foreign Judgments Act (REFJA), and the Choice of Court Agreements Act.
 A creditor with a U.S. money judgment has a clear legal path to reach assets held by a Singapore trust.
-Singapore’s status as a cooperative international financial center means its courts work within the global enforcement system rather than outside it.
+Singapore’s role as a cooperative international financial center means its courts work within the global enforcement system rather than outside it.

 Fraudulent Transfer Standards